 Mediation – a basic overview

 As we have noted, mediation is a process in which a neutral third party, called a mediator, guides you and your estranged partner through negotiations.
-These talks are designed to help you reach consensus on any outstanding issues related to your divorce.
+These talks are designed to help you reach a consensus on any outstanding issues related to your divorce.
 The talks are held in an informal setting and there is no need to have a lawyer.

 Pros and cons of mediation